farrelleoin93/12-acres-beer/README.md

 **CRUD functionality**

 All users can:
-- Read all products
+- View all beers

 Registered users can:
-- Create product reviews
+- Create beer reviews
-- Update product reviews
+- Update beer reviews
 - Update their delivery details
-- Update their list of favourites

 Superusers can:
 - Frontend:
-  - Create, Update and Delete products
+  - Create, Update and Delete beers
-  - Create, Update and Delete any product reviews
+  - Create, Update and Delete any beer reviews

 **Static and image file hosting**

 Static and image files are served from an Amazon S3 Bucket.

-**Confirm delete**
-When users request to delete a product or review, a modal pops up to confirm they wish to do so to prevent accidental deletion.

 **Access protection**

-Routes are protected using Django's `@login_required` route decorators to ensure non-super-users cannot interfere with the database.
+Routes are protected using Django's `@login_required` route decorators to ensure that non-super-users are not able to interfere with the database.

 **404 and 500 error handling**
-Pages for 404 and 500 errors keep the user on the site when something goes wrong, allowing them to return to the content with minimal disruption.
+Pages for 404 and 500 errors keep the user on the site when something goes wrong, allowing them to return to the home page.

 <span id="features-future"></span>

 ### Future
-- Blog app to display industry and Moose Juice news, including comments feature to engage with the community and gather more feedback
-- Pagination and advanced search features to handle an increasing product list
-- Site-wide use of ajax requests to reduce number of page reloads
-- A 'suggested juices' section to encourage users to explore additional purchases
+- Social network login/registration so that it is easy for users to access the site.
+This should lead to more people registering to the website.
 - Apple / Google pay to improve checkout experience
-- Contact Us for improved correspondance with users
-- About Us page to give insight into Moose Juice's origins and methods for creating their juices
-- 'Learning Zone' to educate potential customers about the benefits of vaping and to dispell some of the myths surrounding it
+- A merchandise section so that users can purchase items displaying the logo of their favourite beer.
 ## <a name="technologies">Technologies</a>

 ---